w3c/wcag3/guidelines/groups/input-operation/input-operation/content-on-hover-or-keyboard-focus.md

 type: foundational
 ---

-When receiving and then removing :term[pointer] hover or keyboard focus triggers additional content to become visible and then hidden, and the visual presentation of the additional content is controlled by the author and not by the :term[user agent], all of the following are true:
+When receiving and then removing :term[pointer] hover or keyboard focus triggers additional :term[content] to become visible and then hidden, and the visual presentation of the additional content is controlled by the author and not by the :term[user agent], all of the following are true:

 Dismissible